23 Technical SEO Checklist to Improve Site Ranking and User Experience

 On the other hand, XML sitemaps are for bots and spiders not for humans.
 Moreover, a single sitemap does not exceed more than 50,000 URLs of 50MB.
 Therefore, if you have a heavy site with too much content, then you will need more than one XML sitemap.

-I would recommend, you should make separate sitemaps for different content formats such as text articles, images, pdfs, ppts, videos and the likes
+I would recommend, you should make separate sitemaps for different content formats such as text articles, images, pdfs, ppts, videos, and the likes

-11. Check robots.txt file
+11. Check robots.txt File

 The robots.txt file tells search engines what URLs not to index.
-Robots.txt file is a high priority technical SEO factor and it is most often the cause of crawlability issues.
+Robots.txt file is a high-priority technical SEO factor and it is most often the cause of crawlability issues.
 It is the first thing that Google bot looks at your site.
 If you don’t want any particular page to be crawled, you can direct Googlebot by specifying “Disallow” a page.

-How to find robots.txt file?
+How to find the robots.txt file?